 Both options have great perks – citizenship will earn you a passport whereas residency will renew every 10 years.
 One particularly attractive feature of the Golden Visa is its flexibility – you only need to spend an average of 7 days per year in Portugal.

-At present, there are roughly 1000 British expats living in Madeira.
-There are no major expat clubs at present, however there are facebook groups you can access.
+There are quite a lot of expats living in Madeira.
+There are no major expat clubs at present, however, there are Facebook groups you can access.

 Living in Madeira – summary

 Madeira, voted the third best island in Europe, offers expats an excellent opportunity to live the life most people dream of.

 Life amongst nature, surrounded by the ocean, escaping the bustle and expenses of major cities Madeira is perfect for retirees, families and digital nomads alike.